The Best Studio Microphone

 Pros and Cons of the Lewitt LCT 640 TS

-The Audio-Technica AT2020 is a condenser microphone that is perfect for podcasts, streaming, and gaming use since it’s built for a USB connection.
-A growing cult favorite for YouTubers and streamers, the Audio-Technica AT2020 has a mix and volume control function that can blend your mic’s signal with pre-recorded audio — a feature that not most USB mics have.
+A growing cult favorite for YouTubers and streamers, the AT2020 has a mix and volume control function that can blend your mic’s signal with pre-recorded audio — a feature that not most USB mics have.

 Pros and Cons of the Audio-Technica AT2020

 The Neumann TLM 102 is a vocals specialist condenser microphone that will give you a clean and clear voice quality.
-This large-diaphragm condenser microphone is versatile enough to pick up vocals, acoustic guitars, and brass instruments in a cardioid pickup pattern.
+This large-diaphragm condenser mic is versatile enough to pick up vocals, acoustic guitars, and brass instruments in a cardioid pickup pattern.

 Pros and Cons of the Neumann TLM 102